zalando-incubator/baigan-config/README.md

 ```

-Serving of such runtime configuration is done via a simple configuration YAML:
+Serving of such runtime configuration is done via a simple `configuration.yaml`:

 ```
 ServiceConfiguration: